-In order for HRHA to approve a tenancy for initial occupancy of a unit by a voucher family, in cases when the gross rent for the unit exceeds the applicable payment standard for the family, the family share cannot exceed 40 percent of the family's adjusted monthly income.
+In order for HRHA to approve a tenancy for initial occupancy of a unit by a voucher family, in cases when the gross rent for the unit exceeds the applicable payment standard for the family, the family share cannot exceed 40% of the family's adjusted monthly income.

-HRHA will emphasize to the family the potential issues with leasing a unit with a gross rent above the payment standard to make certain the family is aware that they are required to pay the difference.
+• HRHA will emphasize to the family the potential issues with leasing a unit with a gross rent above the payment standard to make certain the family is aware that they are required to pay the difference.

-13.8 PASSING HQS INSPECTION
+13.8 PASSING HQS/NSPIRE INSPECTION

-As specified in the Housing Quality Standards (HQS) section, HRHA must complete an initial or pre-contract HQS inspection and determine that the unit satisfied HQS.
+As specified in the Housing Quality Standards (HQS)/NSPIRE section, HRHA must complete an initial or pre-contract HQS inspection and determine that the unit satisfied HQS/NSPIRE standards.
+HRHA's MTW plan allows for prequalification/inspection of units valid for 60 days and use of a certified third party inspection by the Harrisonburg Rockingham Community Services Board.
+HRHA will develop monitoring procedures and implement upon HUD's approval of the Authority's MTW plan.